-- a) Ensure that the complainant is fully updated at each stage of the procedure - b) Liaise with all relevant parties to ensure the smooth running of the complaints procedure - c) Be aware of issues regarding: - sharing third party information - additional support.
-This may be needed by complainants when making a complaint including interpretation support - d) Keep records - e) Ensure that all people involved in the complaint procedure are aware of their legal rights and duties, including any under legislation relating to school complaints, education law, the Equality Act 2010, the Freedom of Information Act 2000, the Data Protection Act (DPA) 2018 and the General Data Protection Regulations (GDPR) - f) Set the date, time and venue of the meeting, ensuring that the dates are convenient to all parties (if they are invited to attend) and that the venue and proceedings are accessible - g) Collate any written material relevant to the complaint (for example; stage 1 paperwork, school and complainant submissions) and send it to the parties in advance of the meeting within an agreed timescale - h) Record the proceedings - i) Circulate the minutes of the meeting - j) Notify all parties of the Panel's decision

-14.4 PANEL CHAIR

-The Panel's chair, who is nominated in advance of the complaint meeting, will ensure that:

-- a) An independent person has been invited to be a part of the panel - b) all relevant parties are asked (via the designated complaint co-ordinator) to provide any additional information relating to the complaint by a specified date in advance of the meeting - c) the meeting is conducted in an informal manner, is not adversarial, and that, if all parties are invited to attend, everyone is treated with respect and courtesy - d) complainants who may not be used to speaking at such a meeting are put at ease. - e) the remit of the Panel is explained to the complainant - f) written material is seen by everyone in attendance, provided it does not breach confidentiality or any individual's rights to privacy under the Data Protection Act 2018 or General Data Protection Regulation (GDPR). - g) If a new issue arises it would be useful to give everyone the opportunity to consider and comment upon it; this may require a short adjournment of the meeting - h) both the complainant and the school are given the opportunity to make their case and seek clarity, either through written submissions ahead of the meeting or verbally in the meeting itself - i) the issues are addressed - j) key findings of fact are made - k) the Panel is open-minded and acts independently - no member of the Panel has an external interest in the outcome of the proceedings or any involvement in an earlier stage of the procedure
+- a) Ensure that the complainant is fully updated at each stage of the procedure - b) Liaise with all relevant parties to ensure the smooth running of the complaint's procedure - c) Be aware of issues regarding: - sharing third party information - additional support.
+This may be needed by complainants when making a complaint including interpretation support - d) Keep records - e) Ensure that all people involved in the complaint procedure are aware of their legal rights and duties, including any under legislation relating to school complaints, education law, the Equality Act 2010, the Freedom of Information Act 2000, the Data Protection Act (DPA) 2018 and the General Data Protection Regulations (GDPR) - f) Set the date, time and venue of the meeting, ensuring that the dates are convenient to all parties (if they are invited to attend) and that the venue and proceedings are accessible - g) Collate any written material relevant to the complaint (for example; stage 1 paperwork, school and complainant submissions) and send it to the parties in advance of the meeting within an agreed timescale h) Record the proceedings i) Circulate the minutes of the meeting j) Notify all parties of the Panel's decision 14.4 PANEL CHAIR The Panel's chair, who is nominated in advance of the complaint meeting, will ensure that: a) An independent person has been invited to be a part of the panel b) all relevant parties are asked (via the designated complaint co-ordinator) to provide any additional information relating to the complaint by a specified date in advance of the meeting c) the meeting is conducted in an informal manner, is not adversarial, and that, if all parties are invited to attend, everyone is treated with respect and courtesy d) complainants who may not be used to speaking at such a meeting are put at ease. e) the remit of the Panel is explained to the complainant f) written material is seen by everyone in attendance, provided it does not breach confidentiality or any individual's rights to privacy under the Data Protection Act 2018 or General Data Protection Regulation (GDPR). g) If a new issue arises it would be useful to give everyone the opportunity to consider and comment upon it; this may require a short adjournment of the meeting h) both the complainant and the school are given the opportunity to make their case and seek clarity, either through written submissions ahead of the meeting or verbally in the meeting itself i) the issues are addressed key findings of fact are made

-Document Number: XXX-XXX-XXX Issue Date: 16/12/24 Version Number: 03 Status: FINAL Next Review Date: 01/07/25 Page 8 Linked to Policy Number: OPSP10
+Document Number: GHS-V01-0725 Issue Date: 01/07/25 Version Number: 04 Status: FINAL Next Review Date: 01/07/26 Page 7 Linked to Policy Number: OPSP10